chloesuwignjo/calorie-predictor/README.md

 | paula deen s caramel apple cheesecake | 275030 |        45 | [577.7, 53.0, 149.0, 19.0, 14.0, 67.0, 21.0] |        11 | thank you paula deen!  hubby just happened to be watching with me one day when she made these and it will always be requested in our home!  it's very easy to make and such a fun twist on a plain cheesecake.  it's a must try! | ['apple pie filling', 'graham cracker crust', 'cream cheese', 'sugar', 'vanilla', 'eggs', 'caramel topping', 'pecan halves', 'pecans'] |               9 |                5 |      577.7 |        14 | True           |
 | midori poached pears                  | 275032 |        25 | [386.9, 0.0, 347.0, 0.0, 1.0, 0.0, 33.0]     |         8 | the green colour looks fabulous and the taste is heavenly. serve with a raspberry coulis. keep enough rind of the orange and lemon for garnish.                                                                                  | ['midori melon liqueur', 'water', 'caster sugar', 'cinnamon stick', 'vanilla pod', 'lemon rind', 'orange rind', 'pear', 'mint']        |               9 |                5 |      386.9 |         1 | False          |

-After all cleaning, in total, the cleaned dataset contains 73667 rows/recipes.
+After all cleaning, in total, the cleaned dataset contains 73667 rows/recipes and 20 columns.

 ## Univariate Analysis